Yihang2011/ProperTree/README.md

 * **Can I use ProperTree on Linux?**

   Yes.
-But sometimes it doesn't work on some Linux Distros, such as ArchLinux etc. It might be fix in the future.
+But sometimes it doesn't work on some Linux Distros, such as ArchLinux etc. It might be fixed in the future.

 ```
  - Currently Available Python Versions -